basdp/skia-zig/README.md

 ### Setting your ABI to MSVC on Windows

-Skia requires a msvc ABI on Windows, so make sure you target that abi.
-There are two possible options to do so:
+Skia requires the `msvc` ABI on Windows, so make sure you target that ABI.
+There are two possible options to do so (only one of these is necessary):

 1. Set the target from the command line while building: